ToniestTony/jt_lib/README.md

 # jt_lib
-A library to make HTML5 2D games with the canvas much easier/faster!
+A library to make HTML5 2D games/apps with the canvas much easier/faster!
 Made by Antoine (ToniestTony)

 Here are some of the features: